RusMarcel/Examen_final_IT_Factory_ST3/testare_manuala_jira_toolshop.md

 The testing process will be executed based on the application requirements.

-You can find below an example of five test conditions that were created in the scope of this project:
+You can find below an example of twelve test conditions that were created in the scope of this project:

 ![image](https://github.com/user-attachments/assets/5faac3c8-6d19-4e32-8d4f-67424459afc2)